rsautter/Noisy-Complex-Ginzburg-Landau/README.md

 The multiplicative SCGL is:
     $$\partial_t A = (1+ib) \nabla^2 A + A  - (1+ic) |A|^2A + \sigma A \partial_t(\eta_\beta)$$
 where $A$ is a complex number, and $\eta_\beta$ is a colored noise.
 This method was implemented for a multidimensional context, meaning 1D, 2D and 3D examples are presented.
-It should be take care of 1D and 3D usage since it is under test.

 ## Files

 The implementation file is [this](https://github.com/rsautter/Noisy-Complex-Ginzburg-Landau/blob/main/NCGL.py).

 Some example of iteration is presented [here](https://github.com/rsautter/Noisy-Complex-Ginzburg-Landau/blob/main/CGL_Example.ipynb).

+We are pleased to offer snapshots of the simulation upon request.

 ## Noise Examples